246859/river/README.md

 RiverDB is a light-weight embeddable key-value nosql database, it is base on bitcask model.
 Features as follows:

-- Using memory for data indexing
-- Using WAL to store actual data on disk
-- Support for ACID transactions
+- ACID transactions
-- Support zip backup and recover from zip
-- Support data ttl
+- record ttl
-- Support custom sorting rules
+- custom key sorting rules
-- Support range matching and iteration
+- range matching and iteration
-- Support event watcher
+- event watcher
+- batch write and delete
+- targzip backup and recover from backup

 RiverDB can be used as a standalone database or as an underlying storage engine.